 7. The Corps' decision to authorize the Moffat Project violated the Clean Water Act ("CWA"), 33 U.S.C. § 1344, by failing to adopt the least environmentally damaging practicable alternative.
-The Corps' decision also violated the National Environmental Policy Act ("NEPA"), 42 U.S.C. §§ 4321-4370h, by adopting a flawed statement of purpose and need; failing to adequately consider a reasonable range of viable alternatives; failing to take a hard look at the best data and information available at the time of the Corps' 2017 decision; failing to adequately consider the cumulative impacts of the Moffat Project and other reasonably foreseeable actions that will impact the Colorado River (as well as the Lower Basin States); and failing to prepare a supplemental environmental impact statement ("SEIS") to analyze highly pertinent new information and significant changes in project components subject to the Corps' jurisdiction coming to light after the Corps' 2014 Final Environmental Impact Statement ("FEIS").
-In addition, the Corps and the U.S. Fish and Wildlife Service ("FWS" or "Service") have violated the Endangered Species Act ("ESA"), 16 U.S.C. §§ 1531-1544, by relying on a June 17, 2016 biological opinion concerning the federally protected green lineage cutthroat trout and an arbitrary and unlawful incidental take statement ("ITS") contained therein, and by failing to reinitiate consultation under Section 7(a)(2) of the ESA, id. § 1536(a)(2); see also 50 C.F.R. § 402.16, to cure the legally deficient biological opinion.
+The Corps' decision also violated the National Environmental Policy Act ("NEPA"), 42 U.S.C. §§ 4321-4347, by adopting a flawed statement of purpose and need; failing to adequately consider a reasonable range of viable alternatives; failing to take a hard look at the best data and information available at the time of the Corps' 2017 decision; failing to adequately consider the cumulative impacts of the Moffat Project and other reasonably foreseeable actions that will impact the Colorado River (as well as the Lower Basin States); and failing to prepare a supplemental environmental impact statement ("SEIS") to analyze highly pertinent new information and significant changes in project components subject to the Corps' jurisdiction coming to light after the Corps' 2014 Final Environmental Impact Statement ("FEIS").
+In addition, the Corps and the U.S. Fish and Wildlife Service ("FWS" or "Service") have violated the Endangered Species Act ("ESA"), 16 U.S.C. §§ 1531-1544, in several respects: (1) by initially relying on a June 17, 2016 biological opinion concerning the federally protected green lineage cutthroat trout and an arbitrary and unlawful incidental take statement ("ITS") contained therein; (2) by failing to meaningfully consult under Section 7(a)(2) of the ESA to cure the legally deficient biological opinion; and (3) by completely withdrawing, in response to this litigation, the June 17, 2016 biological opinion on the grounds that the green lineage cutthroat trout no longer warrants ESA protection, without first finding that the best available scientific evidence compels that result and without even conducting (let alone completing) the rigorous procedural prerequisites to which the Service committed before such action could be taken.